codalogic/corral/README.md

 Installation and The Repository
 ===============================

-The main library code is in the file `returned.h`.
+The main library code is in the file `corral.h`.
 This is what you need if you want to include the code in your project.

-`returned-example.cpp` illustrates how the code can be used.
+`corral-example.cpp` illustrates how the code can be used.
 `annotate-lite.h` just contains simple code used for annotating the example.